sjoshi804/Thirsty-Thursday/README.md

 #### Update more than one detail for a party
 PUT: https://thirsty-thursday.herokuapp.com/party/search/[UniquePartyID]/

-Sample payload: Updates Party ID to UCLA:105032378-2 and changes the time (Note: Mandatory field i.e. blank=False, must be specified in the put request even if they are not being modified)
+Sample Payload: Updates Party ID to UCLA:105032378-2 and changes the time (Note: Mandatory field i.e. blank=False, must be specified in the put request even if they are not being modified)

     {